thecarp/dactyl-keyboard/doc/configuration.md

 think of your case as you would the right-hand side: The west is on your left and the east is on your right.

-In Euclidean space, the x axis goes from west to east, the y axis from south to north, and the z axis from earth to sky.
-However, there is one caveat to this:
-When features are rotated, the compass needle doesn’t move.
+In Euclidean space, the x axis goes from west to east and the y axis from south to north.
+However, there is one caveat to this: When features are rotated, the compass needle doesn’t move.
 Where the distinction can be made, the compass metaphor describes the local vector space, which is not always the global vector space.

 ### The anchor metaphor